A recent survey by Consumer NZ made some interesting discoveries on problems in the rental market.

 The survey also found that private landlords are much more responsive to tenants maintenance requests, and are much more likely to get the repairs done quickly.
-Dealing with property managers, 42% renters experienced delays in their request for repairs.
+Dealing with property managers, 42% of renters experienced delays in their request for repairs.

 According to the survey tenants found dealing with landlords easier.
-Tenants speak up about problems they have with their property more and worry less of their requests being rejected or getting bad reference and rent increases as forms of comeback.
+Tenants speak up about problems they have with their property more and worry less of their requests being rejected or getting a bad reference and rent increases as forms of the comeback.

-Still it appears one third of tenants who dealt with private landlords were not sure who to turn to when they felt they were treated unfairly.
+Still, it appears one-third of tenants who dealt with private landlords were not sure who to turn to when they felt they were treated unfairly.
 Yet it is still a better statistic compared to 2/3 of tenants who didn’t know where to find help when dealing with property management companies.

 Unfortunately, according to the survey issues with insulation, inadequate heating and mould are still the main problems with rental accommodation.
 The survey found that tenants who dealt with property management companies were more likely to report their home lacked adequate heating and had persistent mould.
 Hopefully minimum insulation requirements that officially come into effect on 1st July 2019, will solve some of these issues.
 The changes should give tenants adequately safe, warm and dry accommodation they’re paying for.

 Regrettably, the survey uncovered that 1 in 10 tenants being charged extra fees, some of them hidden and charged unfairly.
 1 in 4 tenants also reported landlords turning up unannounced, which is a breach of tenancy legislation.